joeltimothyoh/Copy-Files/README.md

 ### Batches
 * Make as many copies of the standalone or configuration script as desired.
 * Give each script a unique name.
-* Fill in the sources, destinations, and robocopy options within each script.
+* Specify the sources, destinations, and robocopy options within each script.
 * Run each script to copy the respective files and directories.

 An example of scripts representing separate batches of files and directories to be copied: